RexxLA/rexx-repository/ARB/standards/work-in-progress/search-order/documents/external-program-search-algorithm.md

-# External Program Search Algorithm
+# External Program Search Algorithm - Draft 0.2

 **Definitions**.
 An **External Program Search Algorithm (EPSA)** is a procedure with the following arguments.